mph-/lcapy/doc/install.rst

 - For schematic drawing you need pdflatex, the circuitikz package, imagemagick, and ghostscript.

-  >>> sudo apt-get install texlive-latex-base texlive-pictures imagemagick ghostscript
+  >>> sudo apt-get install texlive-latex-base texlive-pictures texlive-standalone imagemagick ghostscript

 - For nice rendering of maths you need mathjax.
 This is not essential, if it is not loaded then an active internet connection is